NHSDigital/electronic-prescription-service-api/packages/bdd-tests/README.md

 *** You will need the privateKey file to run this.
 We will need to create a mock certificate to be able to commit the privateKey File in git

-*** You need to set your client_id and client_secret on your local workspace or server for the ennvironemt you want to run again e.g. internal-dev or internal-qa e.g. export client_id=${client_id value}
+*** You need to set your client_id and client_secret on your local workspace or server for the environment you want to run again e.g. internal-dev or internal-qa e.g. export client_id=${client_id value}